nackdai/aten/README.md

 3. Launch `aten/vs2015/aten.sln`
 4. Build porjects with `x64` (not support `x86`)

+I confirmed with Visual Studio 2015 on Windows10.

 ### Linux

 1. Install `CUDA 8.0` or later and depended NVIDIA driver